illusorier/123/CSS/SVG.md

 There are three commands that draw lines.

-The most generic is the "Line To" command
+The most generic is the "Line To" command, called with L.

+L takes two parameters - x and y coordinates - and draws a line from the current position to a new position.

 The `<g>` SVG elements is a container used to group other SVG elements.